 Powered by CH Cortex™, Collective Health’s proprietary machine learning engine that analyzes medical claims, Collective Health can empower our nearly quarter million members to make more informed choices about their health while streamlining access to their benefits.

 Launched in 2019, our Personalized Recommendations are designed to simplify what people need to know, provide the right information at the right time, and in the format that works best for a particular individual.
-This includes in-app recommendations, email notifications, or direct outreach from our Member Advocates.
+This includes in-app recommendations and email notifications.

 Our Approach to Personalization